8Sharon/Google-price-prediction/README.md

 # 📈 Google Stock Price Prediction

-> ⚠️ **Disclaimer:** This project is intended for educational and research purposes only.
-It does not constitute financial advice or recommendations to buy or sell any securities.
-Always consult with a financial advisor before making investment decisions.
+ ⚠️ **Disclaimer:** All datasets, information, and reports within this repository are fictional and created solely for illustrative purposes to showcase advanced predictive machine learning techniques.
+They do not include any real proprietary, confidential, or sensitive information related to any company, organization, or individual.
 ---

 ## 🗂️ Table of Contents